 I have the privilege each month of investing in other pastors.
-The concerns they share with me remind me of many things I’ve experienced and learned over 30 years of ministry.
+The concerns they share with me remind me of many things I’ve experienced over 34 years of pastoral ministry.

-A common theme I hear from other leaders is how often critics attack pastors and their Churches.
+A common theme is how often critics attack pastors and their Churches.
+This has discouraged many good leaders who are giving themselves to help God’s people.

 Sober words of warning

-Consider these sober words to Church members who are behaving as antagonists: “If anyone destroys God’s temple, God will destroy that person; for God’s temple is sacred, and you together are that temple” (I Corinthians 3:17).
+Consider these sober words to Church members who are behaving this way: “If anyone destroys God’s temple, God will destroy that person; for God’s temple is sacred, and you together are that temple” (I Corinthians 3:17).

 Wherever God’s work is flourishing, critics will be there to attack it — often from within the Church.
 These people feed on negativity and display a narcissistic need to find things wrong with God’s work and His servants.
 But I’ve repeatedly witnessed the ways God protects His work and servants.